 The quarter will now become the focus of a programme of improvements designed to reinvigorate the area and drive investment, after the area was chosen to receive key funding through Historic England’s High Street Heritage Action Zone fund.

-This will include improvements to Exchange Square and Zetland Road such as upgrades to street surfacing, new street furniture, improved street lighting and tree-lined pavements.
+The programme will see a number of improvements made to Exchange Square and Zetland Road such as street resurfacing, new street furniture, improved street lighting and tree-lined pavements.

 Work will start in autumn 2020 until 2024.
 Funding will also offer property improvement grants to eligible privately-owned premises, to assist with building repairs and restoration to some of the key buildings in the zone.